symfony/ux/src/Translator/doc/index.rst

 .. note::

-    This package requires the ``translator`` to be enabled in your Symfony application.
-If you don't use the `translator` package, the warmup command will not generate any translations.
+    This package requires the ``translator`` package to be enabled in your Symfony application.
+If you don't use the ``translator`` package, the warmup command will not generate any translations.

 Configuring the dumped translations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~